greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-overview-of-high-availability-in-greenplum-database.html.md

 $ gpconfig -s data_checksums
 ```

-When a Greenplum Database cluster starts up, the `gpstart` utility checks that heap checksums are consistently enabled or disabled on the master and all segments.
+When a Greenplum Database cluster starts up, the `gpstart` utility checks that heap checksums are consistently enabled or deactivated on the master and all segments.
 If there are any differences, the cluster fails to start.
 See [gpstart](../../../utility_guide/ref/gpstart.html).

 In cases where it is necessary to ignore heap checksum verification errors so that data can be recovered, setting the [ignore\_checksum\_failure](../../../ref_guide/config_params/guc-list.html) system configuration parameter to on causes Greenplum Database to issue a warning when a heap checksum verification fails, but the page is then permitted to load into managed memory.
 If the page is updated and saved to disk, the corrupted data could be replicated to the mirror segment.
 Because this can lead to data loss, setting `ignore_checksum_failure` to on should only be done to enable data recovery.

 For append-optimized storage, checksum support is one of several storage options set at the time an append-optimized table is created with the `CREATE TABLE` command.
 The default storage options are specified in the `gp_default_storage_options` server configuration parameter.
-The `checksum` storage option is enabled by default and disabling it is strongly discouraged.
+The `checksum` storage option is activated by default and deactivating it is strongly discouraged.

-If you choose to disable checksums for an append-optimized table, you can either
+If you choose to deactivate checksums for an append-optimized table, you can either

 -   change the `gp_default_storage_options` configuration parameter to include `checksum=false` before creating the table, or
 -   add the `checksum=false` option to the `WITH storage\_options` clause of the `CREATE TABLE` statement.